On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Discrete isotropic log-concave random vectors

-\section{Relaxing the isotropicity assumption on $f$}
+\subsection{Relaxing the isotropicity assumption on $f$}

-In this section, we relax the assumptions of Lemma \ref{KB}, so that we obtain conclusions of the same kind under some weaker assumptions that relate to the eigenvalues of the continuous covariance matrix $\Cov_{\mathbb{R}}{(f)}$.
+In this section, we relax the assumptions of Lemma \ref{KB}, so that we obtain conclusions of the same kind under some weaker assumptions on the eigenvalues of the continuous covariance matrix $\Cov_{\mathbb{R}}{(f)}$.
 Specifically, we will prove:

 \begin{proposition} For every centered and log-concave density $f:\mathbb{R}^{d}\rightarrow \mathbb{R}$ and for every $\theta\in \mathbb{S}^{d-1}$ one has